Download OpenAPI specification:Download

 You can use pagination, querying and ordering all on the same call to fully control the results.

-This will get all reports created between March 23 2021 and April 1 2021 and order them by the created_at
+This will get all reports created between March 23, 2021 and April 1, 2021 and order them by the created_at field with newest first while limiting the results to 20 per page.

 curl -g -X GET \